 Want to learn more about intermittent FMLA leave?

-We’ve helped over 300 customers streamline and optimize their leave management processes.
-To share what we’ve learned over the years, we collected our best practices for managing FMLA into an informative free guide for HR professionals: Best Practices for Modern FMLA Management.
+We’ve helped over 400 customers streamline and optimize their leave management processes.
+To share what we’ve learned over the years, we collected our best practices for managing FMLA into an informative free guide for HR professionals: How to Modernize and Automate FMLA Management.
 From the initial request all the way to the employee’s return to work, we show you step-by-step how to save time, avoid pitfalls, and improve compliance.

 If you want to see how AbsenceSoft streamlines intermittent leave management, schedule a call with a CLMS-certified specialist today.